-We discussed all the facts: Chuda’s Healing Hydrating Cream ($150) was created from the remedea compound with ingredients found in the mountains of Georgia—it’s a Turmanidze family secret formula of flowers and herbs that goes back a thousand years.
+We discussed all the facts: the brand's healing cream was created from the remedea compound with ingredients found in the mountains of Georgia—it’s a Turmanidze family secret formula of flowers and herbs that goes back a thousand years.
 Intrigued?
 I was too.
 Originally Ocher used the homemade blend to treat and soothe traumatized skin wounds (sunburns, windburns, etc).
 Now, with the help of a chemist, Ocher has combined the original compound with medical-grade ingredients to heal dry, damaged, or compromised skin in just hours.
 I was mesmerized by the idea but still skeptical.

 She sensed my doubtfulness and immediately pulled out her cell phone.
 “An iPhone doesn’t lie, right?” she mused.
 She went on to show me time-stamped photographs of patients during their recoveries.
 This was the kicker: Ocher showed me photo after photo of skin wounds, burns, and blisters, and then, hours later, almost completely healed skin.